 The last week in treatment was focused on relapse prevention and family time.
 Families were invited to attend family therapy sessions.
 The goal was to inform them of what we had learned in the program and how we planned to move forward as a whole.

-It was a good day to the rest of my life.
+It was a good day for the rest of my life.
 My new and sober life.